Peter and Fevronia of Murom: Family

-According to the Genealogy of Davyd and Euphrosyne, they had children, The names of the three children are known Yuri, Svyatoslav and Evdokia, Along with this, the names of their four grandchildren are known Yaroslav son of Yuri, Vasily and Ivan sons of Svyatoslav and Dmitry son of Evdokia.
+According to the Genealogy of Davyd and Euphrosyne, they had children.
+The names of the three children are known — Yuri, Svyatoslav and Evdokia.
+Along with this, the names of their four grandchildren are known: Yaroslav son of Yuri, Vasily and Ivan, sons of Svyatoslav, and Dmitry, son of Evdokia.

 The fate of the children was different.
-The youngest son Svyatoslav died in the same week as his parents, only two to three days earlier.
-The eldest son, Prince Yuri, died heroically in 1237 in the battle with Batu Khan, defending his native land.
+The youngest son, Svyatoslav, died in the same week as his parents, only two to three days earlier.
+The eldest son, Yuri, died heroically in 1237 in the battle with Batu Khan, defending his native land.

-The fate of Evdokia's daughter turned out to be even more amazing and was marked by many signs of God's mercy.
+The fate of Evdokia's daughter was marked by many signs of God's mercy.
 According to numerous sources, she married Svyatoslav, the son of Vsevolod III the Grand Duke of Vladimir and became Prince of Yuryevskaya.
 The chronicles mention that her father, Davyd the Prince of Murom was present at her wedding.

 The Prince of Murom became directly related to the great family of the Prince of Vladimir, among whom there were many saints.
 One of them was Svyatoslav's mother, Maria Yasynya, who became famous for her love of children and piety.
 She gave birth to twelve children, after which her holy spouse began to be called Vsevolod III, having a large family.
 They raised their children in the fear of God and Christian piety.
 As a result, four of the sons are now canonized as saints by the Russian Orthodox Church.

 The beneficial spiritual influence of Saint Mary on the princely couple of Svyatoslav and Evdokia was very visible.
 So, it is known that Evdokia had a son, Dmitry, who after his father became the Prince of Yurievsky (1253–1269).
-After their death, Svyatoslav and his son Yuri began to be revered as saints, which was noted in the old calendar, Now they are officially included in the Cathedral of Saint Vladimir.
+After their death, Svyatoslav and his son Yuri began to be revered as saints, which was noted in the old calendar.
+Now they are officially included in the Cathedral of Saint Vladimir.

 Evdokia did not live long in marriage with her husband.
 In 1228, she begged her husband to let her go to the city of Murom in Borisoglebsk Monastery, where her parents asceticised, took monastic vows there after the death of her parents, and in the same year died after them and her younger brother.